waku-org/pm/draft-roadmap/create_chat_sdk.md

 # Create MVP ChatSDK

-**Estimated date of completion**: 2025/08/19
+**Estimated date of completion**: 19 Aug 2025

 **Resources Required for 2025H2**:
-- 1 Chat Research
-- 1 Engineer
+- 1 App/Chat Researcher

-**Risks**
+- 2 App/Chat Engineers

+The SDK is intentionally minimal—focused solely on proving the usability of the core approach.
+It supports 1:1 chat with out-of-band contact discovery and includes supporting implementations to help developers get up and running quickly.

+The primary goal is to deliver a usable library that developers can build with today, while laying a flexible foundation for future extensions such as group chats and identity.
+Releasing early as possible maximizes feedback time and interaction speed.

+Motivations for development of a new chat protocol are described [here](https://forum.vac.dev/t/chatsdk-motivations/501).

+**Risks**:

-- (Schedule)(High) - Lack of Nim experience: Nim is a new language to many who will be performing this work, and will require skillup to be effective.
+- (Schedule)(High) - Lack of Nim experience: Nim is a new language to many who will be performing this work, and will require skill-up to be effective.
 Delays and high bug counts are possible due to underestimating effort required to become proficient.
-Leveraging existing nim knowledge on the team will help mitigate this risk.
+Leveraging existing Nim knowledge in the team will help mitigate this risk.

-- (Organizational)(Medium) - Direction Alignment: Currently the chat usecase does not have a  Security Model and Privacy Model defined from which to drive development.
+- (Organizational)(Medium) - Direction Alignment: Currently the chat use case does not have a Security Model and Privacy Model defined from which to drive development.
 These will need to be drafted while work begins.
 Given these documents will have wider impact in the org and community there is a risk that consensus will take longer than anticipated, stalling development.
 Mitigation involves documenting the targeted approach and socializing it as early as possible.
-Following the Protocol Design Framework outlined for chat usecases will help decompose work areas making partial consensus easier to reach.
+  Following the Protocol Design Framework outlined for chat use cases will help decompose work areas making partial consensus easier to reach.

-- (Schedule)(Medium) - Cryptographic Primitives: There is an assumption that the cryptographic libraries needed for the success of this project are available and in a usuable state.
-To mitigate, early tasks will involve spikes to find appropriate libraries and derisk their usage their state.
+- (Schedule)(Medium) - Cryptographic Primitives: There is an assumption that the cryptographic libraries needed for the success of this project are available and in a usable state.
+To mitigate, early tasks will involve spikes to find appropriate libraries and de-risk their usage their state.
 Extra time spent preparing crypto libraries / porting will result in delays.
 - (Technical)(Low) - Uncertain Performance: Performance targets for bandwidth are hard to quantify at this stage.
 They are listed as `P1` in the FURPS.
 While these targets appear reasonable (125 bytes per second per user) that remains to be seen.
-This is hard to mitigate as the SDK cannot be profiled until late in the developement cycle, making adjustments difficult.
+This is hard to mitigate as the SDK cannot be profiled until late in the development cycle, making adjustments difficult.

 This milestone is complete when a development preview of the Chat SDK is published and made available to the community.

-The SDK is intentionally minimal—focused solely on proving the usability of the core approach.
-It supports 1:1 chat with out-of-band contact discovery and includes supporting implementations to help developers get up and running quickly.

-The primary goal is to deliver a usable library that developers can build with today, while laying a flexible foundation for future extensions such as group chats and identity.
-Releasing early as possible maximizes feedback time and interation speed.

-Motivations for the work are described [here](https://forum.vac.dev/t/chatsdk-motivations/501).

 **FURPS**: [ChatSDK](/FURPS/application/chat_sdk.md)